AlexanderAberg/the-fancy-cinema-castle/README.md

 - I had to cut down on some ideas even if the project to 90% went my way, I did not want to make it to big because of time limits.
 - I forgot to add staticfiles to .gitignore so I asked Roo at tutor support what I should do and he suggested I keep it outside .gitignore, because that is how he himself does in general, he also told me to delete the 3.12.2 file that got created when I put the file in .gitignore.
+- Only two bookings allowed because I do believe a real The Fancy Cinema Castle establishment wouldn't want anyone to book up all the slots.

 ### Agile